 A Common Suboption of All Methods

-All graph drawing methods accept the method suboption "Rotation", which specifies the desired amount of clockwise rotation in radians from the default orientation.
+All graph drawing methods accept the method suboption "Rotation", which specifies the desired amount of clockwise rotation in positive radians from the default orientation.
 The option takes any numeric values, or False.
 The default is 0.

 For GraphPlot and GraphPlot3D, the default orientation is derived by an alignment step where the principal axis is found and the graph drawing is aligned with the coordinate.
 However if "Rotation"->False is specified, this step is skipped.